 Today’s tutorial will show you how to add a contact form to your WordPress or Blogger blog without the use of a plugin or gadget by using a service called Wufoo.
 Wufoo is a fabulous online form building service that is super easy to use.
 It is hosted on a cloud so it doesn’t require you to install anything to your server.
 Their interface is really fun to use and is extremely user friendly.
 They also have a great help section with tutorials for just about anything you may find you need help with.
 A free account plan from Wufoo includes all the basic form features to quickly accept forms now.
 The free plan includes 5 free forms and 100 form entries per month.

 To begin, head on over to Wufoo and click the “Sign Up Free” button.
 Then enter in the info to create a free account.

-You’ll definitely want to know the names of the people contacting you, so let’s start by adding a name field.
+Once on the page to create your form, you’ll definitely want to know the names of the people contacting you, so let’s start by adding a name field.
 Click on the “Name” button and voilà — the name field will be added.
 Simple, right?

 Next let’s add a place for people to leave their email address, so you’ll have a way to reply.
 Click on the “Email” button to get the email field added.

 Now you’ll want a place for people to leave you a message, so click on the “Paragraph Text” button to get that added.
 You’ll notice that this field appears with the title “Untitled.”
 To title it, click on that field or you can also click on the “Field Settings” tab to edit the options .
 Give it a title under “Field Label.”
 You can also select whether or not you want the field to be required.
 I recommend setting each of the three fields we’ve added to “Required.”
 You can play around with the different options for each field until you get it looking right.
 Also, feel free to add any additional fields your form might need.